5 Best Beard Combs

 The Rocky Mountain Barber Company (RMBC) has been around for a few years now and has earned a solid reputation for good reason.
 They use only top quality, all-natural materials for all of their beard combs.
 Now, they have produced a comb that, I gotta say, is truly the most versatile on the market right now.Here are the details:

-- Material: this comb is made from classic sandalwood and true to form, Rocky Mountain adds a bit of their sandalwood essential oils to the mix to ensure that your combing experience is as pleasant to your nose as it is to your beard.
+- Material: this beard comb is made from classic sandalwood and true to form, Rocky Mountain adds a bit of their sandalwood essential oils to the mix to ensure that your combing experience is as pleasant to your nose as it is to your beard.

 - Shape: this is where RMBC’s contoured comb stands out.
 It is hatchet style, like the last comb, meaning teeth on both sides.
-However, they have added a contour to both sides, allowing the comb to have a curve that fits your face better than a straight comb.But more than a better fit, RMBC added the contour so that it could be used as a shaping tool as well to help you get the lines around your face just right while shaving.
-Additionally, they’ve added very small teeth on both ends of the comb to help with harder to reach spots like just above the lip and on the side-burns.The contouring and additional teeth sets mean teeth of varying lengths, widths and spacing for greater versatility and application.
+However, they have added a contour to both sides, allowing the comb to have a curve that fits your face better than a straight beard comb.But more than a better fit, RMBC added the contour so that it could be used as a shaping tool as well to help you get the lines around your face just right while shaving.
+Additionally, they’ve added very small teeth on both ends of the beard comb to help with harder-to-reach spots like just above the lip and on the side-burns.The contouring and additional teeth sets mean teeth of varying lengths, widths and spacing for greater versatility and application.

 - Size: this beard comb is also incredibly compact, running near 4” in length and just under 2.5” wide, making it a perfect fit in your hand.
-It is also very light, so you won’t hardly notice when you slip it in your pocket.
+It is also very light, so you will hardly notice when you slip it in your pocket.

-- Carrying Case: this contour comb comes with both a light brown leather carrying case and a hard, protective box case as well, which is great for gift giving.
+- Carrying Case: this contour beard comb comes with both a light brown leather carrying case and a hard, protective box case as well, which is great for gift giving.

 - Price Point: Rocky Mountain’s contour comb does sit at a higher price point, usually starting at $17.97.
 But with its quality design and materials, this price is worth paying.

-- You won’t find a more versatile comb on the market.
+- You won’t find a more versatile beard comb on the market.
 Whether you have coarse or find beard hair, whether you need to style or detangle, this comb will work for you

 - It’s made from durable sandalwood and smells amazing